eleiva/laravel-course/en/101/boot.md

-# Bienvenido al curso para principiantes de laravel
+# Welcome to the begginers laravel course